Small nuclear RNA

 Small nuclear RNA (snRNA) is a class of small RNA molecules that are found within the splicing speckles and Cajal bodies of the cell nucleus in eukaryotic cells.
 The length of an average snRNA is approximately 150 nucleotides.
 They are transcribed by either RNA polymerase II or RNA polymerase III.
 Their primary function is in the processing of pre-messenger RNA (hnRNA) in the nucleus.
-They have also been shown to aid in the regulation of transcription factors (7SK RNA) or RNA polymerase II (B2 RNA), and maintaining the telomeres.
+They have also been shown to aid in the regulation of transcription factors (7SK RNA) or RNA polymerase II (B2 RNA), and in the maintenance of telomeres.

 snRNA are always associated with a set of specific proteins, and the complexes are referred to as small nuclear ribonucleoproteins (snRNP, often pronounced "snurps").
-Each snRNP particle is composed of a snRNA component and several snRNP-specific proteins (including Sm proteins, a family of nuclear proteins).
+Each snRNP particle is composed of an snRNA component and several snRNP-specific proteins (including Sm proteins, a family of nuclear proteins).
 The most common human snRNA components of these complexes are known, respectively, as: U1 spliceosomal RNA, U2 spliceosomal RNA, U4 spliceosomal RNA, U5 spliceosomal RNA, and U6 spliceosomal RNA.
 Their nomenclature derives from their high uridine content.

 snRNAs were discovered by accident during a gel electrophoresis experiment in 1966.
 An unexpected type of RNA was found in the gel and investigated.
 Later analysis has shown that these RNA were high in uridylate and were established in the nucleus.